 • Props Type: Defines the expected properties for the Room component, including the participantId.

-• subscribed Ref: A ref to track whether the component has subscribed to real-time events, ensuring it only subscribes once.
+• initialized Ref: A ref to track whether the component has initialized the Real-Time component and subscribed to real-time events, ensuring it only happens once.

 4. Set Up Real-Time Hooks and Utilities